What is [Beard Oil] and How Do You Use itBy Anil Davé | Last updated 4th June 2020

 There are dozens of different types of ingredients that go into beard oils.
 Different companies out there will use their own formula and make their unique blend of beard oil, which they will claim to the be the best.
 They'll throw in what they think is the best oil and they're constantly competing for the best and most unique smells on the market.

-Coconut Oil is the buzz right now.
+Argan Oil is the buzz right now.
 I'm seeing it everywhere!

 I can't give you a perfect answer to this question, but what I'm going to do is break down some of the popular oils that are used and why they're used.
 What you need to decide is what's best for your skin and beard.
 Everyone is different, and we all have different needs.
-A beard oil that works for me, might not work for my mate down the gym.

 Let's break this down.
 There are two main types of oils that make up a good natural beard oil.